gayajohn/eda-project-1-group-4/README.md

 - Market cap size is impactful on stock returns, with different market cap size categories experiencing different returns and risk (standard deviation).

 - We used SPY and IYH as benchmarks for the market and healthcare sector respectively, and found that both prices and returns move quite similarly.

-Project Description

-Analyzing the impact of COVID-19 on stock market returns and taking a deep-dive into the healthcare sector.

-Installing and Running the Project

-- There is no need as the code is simply used to verify our analysis.
-But uploaded for transparency.

 References